knative/docs/docs/install/Knative-custom-install.md

 **Tip**: From the table above, copy and paste the URL and filename into the commands below.

-1. To install Knative components or plugins, specify the filenames in the `kubectl apply` command.
-To prevent install failures due to race conditions, run the install command first with the `-l knative.dev/crd-install=true` flag, then a second time without the selector flag.
+1. To install Knative components or plugins, you specify and then run their filenames in the `kubectl apply` command.
+To prevent race conditions, you first create the CRD by using the `-l knative.dev/crd-install=true` flag.

-   1. Install only the CRDs by using the
-      `--selector knative.dev/crd-install=true` flag:
+   1. Create the `URL` variable and specify the path to the Knative component or plugin that you want to install:
       ```bash
       URL=[FILE_URL]
-      kubectl apply --selector knative.dev/crd-install=true \
-      --filename ${URL} \
       ```

-   1. Remove `--selector knative.dev/crd-install=true` and then run the command again to install the actual components or plugins:

-      ```bash
-      kubectl apply --filename ${URL}
-      ```

-      To install multiple components at once, you can add as many `--filename [FILE_URL]` flags to your commands as needed.

       Syntax:

       - `[FILE_URL]`: URL path of a Knative component or plugin: